-International Conflict Studies combines the intellectual endeavour associated with advanced learning and the practical policy implications emerging from particular approaches used in the study of conflict at regional, transnational, and global levels of interaction.
+Our MA International Conflict Studies combines the intellectual endeavour associated with advanced learning and the practical policy implications emerging from particular approaches used in the study of conflict at regional, transnational and global levels of interaction.

-The unrivalled location in the heart of London beside the River Thames brings outstanding advantages.
-Students enjoy excellent academic, social and cultural opportunities.
-The department is close to the seat of Government, the City, the Imperial War Museum, the National Maritime Museum, the Royal Courts of Justice and the Inns of Court.
+Our unrivalled location in the heart of London beside the River Thames brings outstanding advantages.
+You can enjoy excellent academic, social and cultural opportunities.
+We are close to the seat of government, the City, Imperial War Museum, National Maritime Museum, Royal Courts of Justice and the Inns of Court.

 Application status Open